jhvanderschee/jekyllcodex/_without-plugin/text-expand.md

 ### How it works

-The script looks for an '[expand]' tag on a single line and then looks for the '[/expand]' tag (again on a single line, thus being the only content of its paragraph).
+The script looks for an `[expand]` tag on a single line and then looks for the `[/expand]` tag (again on a single line, thus being the only content of its paragraph).
 When it finds these it will add some classes and hide everything in between.
 It will show a 'read more &rarr;' link, indicating the text can be expanded.

 [expand]